fokot/little-scala-swagger/readme.md

           .desc("externalID", "id in external system")
           .desc("dateCreated", "In request ignored, used in response"), caseClass[LegalEntity]
-          .desc("dBNumber", "Dun & Bradstreet DUNS number")
+          // you can add documentation to generated field, it will fail if field does not exists .desc("dBNumber", "Dun & Bradstreet DUNS number")
           .desc("externalID", "id in external system")
           .desc("dateCreated", "In request ignored, used in response"),